PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/open_vocabulary_segmentation.en.md

 comments: true
 ---

-# Open Vocabulary Segmentation Pipeline User Guide
+# Open Vocabulary Segmentation Pipeline Tutorial

 ## 1. Introduction to Open Vocabulary Segmentation Pipeline
 Open vocabulary segmentation is an image segmentation task that aims to segment objects in an image based on text descriptions, bounding boxes, key points, and other information besides the image itself.
 It allows the model to handle a wide range of object categories without a predefined category list.
 This technology combines visual and multimodal techniques, greatly enhancing the flexibility and accuracy of image processing.
 Open vocabulary segmentation has significant application value in the field of computer vision, especially in object segmentation tasks in complex scenarios.
 This pipeline also provides flexible service deployment options, supporting multiple programming languages on various hardware.
-Currently, this pipeline does not support secondary development of the model, but it is planned to be supported in the future.
+Currently, this pipeline does not support custom development of the model, but it is planned to be supported in the future.

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/refs/heads/main/images/modules/open_vocabulary_segmentation/open_vocabulary_segmentation_res.jpg">